Sanin-Lab/OARscRNA/README.md

 For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://oar.readthedocs.io) or view our vignette with `browseVignettes(package = "oar")`.

-## Applications
+## Tutorials and Applications

+### Quick overview

+Follow our [quick guide](https://oar.readthedocs.io/introdoctury_vignette) on running the analysis with a single line.

 ### Cell prioritization for downstream analysis

-Follow our [base tutorial](https://oar.readthedocs.io/pDCs) on exploring how we can identify highly activated plasmacytoid dendritic cells based on a high OAR score.
+Follow our [step-by-step tutorial](https://oar.readthedocs.io/detailed_tutorial) on exploring how we can identify highly activated plasmacytoid dendritic cells based on a high OAR score.

 ### Model gene expression data at the single cell level